 A Lot Depends on Where You Are

-While the hustle and hard work (and of course, whether or not you work full-time schedule) will greatly impact your earnings as a real estate agent, where you are is a huge factor too.
+If you’re wondering how much do real estate agents make per sale, the short answer is, it depends.
+While the hustle and hard work (and of course, whether or not you work a full-time schedule) will greatly impact your earnings as a real estate agent, where you are is a huge factor too.

-Since real estate agents are paid a percentage commission (usually as a new agent you’ll be splitting 3% of the purchase price with your broker, and that split will depend what you agreed on when you were hired), the higher home prices are where you are working, the more you will get paid per sale.
+Since real estate agents are paid a percentage commission, the higher home prices are where you are working, the more you will get paid per sale.

 How Taxes Affect Take Home Pay

 Virginia is one of the U.S. states that has a state income tax.
 Workers pay this tax on top of their federal taxes.